d2l-ai/d2l-en/chapter_computer-vision/ssd.md

     return blk
 ```

-Now, we will define the forward computation process for each module.
-In contrast to the previously-described convolutional neural networks, this module not only returns feature map `Y` output by convolutional computation, but also the anchor boxes of the current scale generated from `Y` and their predicted classes and offsets.
+Now we define the forward propagation
+for each block.
+Different from
+in image classification tasks,
+outputs here include
+(i) CNN feature maps `Y`,
+(ii) anchor boxes generated using `Y` at the current scale,
+and (iii) classes and offsets predicted (based on `Y`)
+for these anchor boxes.

 ```{.python .input}
 def blk_forward(X, blk, size, ratio, cls_predictor, bbox_predictor):